zkpstandard/docs/pages/reference/process.md

 The received and integrated contributions are documented in the Diff (diff-v0.2-from-v0.1.pdf) and also reflected in the [GitHub page](https://github.com/zkpstandard/zkreference/issues).
 Each contribution is tagged as _suggested_, _confirmed_, _submitted_ and _integrated_ as per its current status, which allows the community to track the state of the contributions.
 Contributions may be of several types, such as: writing a new section or paragraph; creating or editing a table; upgrading the bibliography; editing typos, etc.

-## Cycle 2018

-A set of three documents was created in the 1st ZKProof Workshop.

 ### Submission Process